Financial accounts

 The compilation process comprises a long list of reconciliation procedures and consistency checks, which also contributes to the quality assurance of the different statistical sources.

 The source statistics may have to be adjusted in order to fulfil the requirements of the financial accounts; first source data have to be adapted to financial accounts data structure; source data are then balanced in the database system.
 In cases where we have two or more data sources for the same asset relationship, one data serie is selected according to predetermined rules.
-The most important choice is between creditor and debtor information.
-Discrepancies occur when there are differences in information given from the creditor and debtor respectively.

-Discrepancies can be explained by different definitions or different estimations of value, but can also occur due to errors and shortcomings in the statistical sources.
+Differences between two sources can be explained by different definitions or estimations of value, but can also occur due to errors and shortcomings in the statistical sources.
 In cases where errors are revealed, this is reported to the division responsible for the compilation of the statistics in question.

 The financial accounts are compiled using different statistical sources.
 The uncertainty in the financial accounts figures is related to the uncertainty in source data and the compilation methods.
-Since the database system is an integrated system containing many routines for balancing and consistency checks of data, one could assume that the financial accounts help reduce some of the uncertainty in the source data.
+Since the database system is an integrated system containing many routines for balancing and consistency checks of data, one could assume that it would reduce some of the uncertainty in the source data.
 On the other hand, the financial accounts require compilation of figures in areas where source statistics are very limited or even lacking.
 The uncertainty can be substantial in these areas.

-Revisions are made between first released financial accounts figures and later released figures for the same quarter.
 The quarterly statistical sources cause small revisions in the financial accounts time series, while annual accounting statistics (general government and public non-financial enterprises) remain preliminary for longer periods and figures are objects of revisions before statistics are regarded as final.
 The preliminary financial accounts figures are therefore more uncertain than the final figures for a quarter.

 Contact